umccr/s3-rust-noodles-bam/README.md

 This is a small Bioinformatics proof of concept that bundles [noodles](http://github.com/zaeleus/noodles) into an AWS Lambda.

 A previous lambda was written using the C-bindgen-based [rust-htslib](https://github.com/brainstorm/s3-rust-htslib-bam).
-This iteration gets rid of the `unsafe` interfacing with the C-based [htslib](https://github.com/samtools/htslib), which has [many vulnerabilities](https://github.com/samtools/htslib/pulls?q=oss-fuzz) along with other [also problematic dependencies such as OpenSSL](https://www.openssl.org/news/vulnerabilities.html).
-In contrast, this work uses the [independently audited RustLS counterpart](http://jbp.io/2020/06/14/rustls-audit.html) for SSL.
+This iteration gets rid of the `unsafe` interfacing with the C-based [htslib](https://github.com/samtools/htslib).

 # Quickstart